blacklabcapital/trie/README.md

-Currently, the main trie implemenation of this package is the `PhraseTrie` type.
+Currently, the main trie implementation of this package is the `PhraseTrie` type.

 #### PhraseTrie